 [Back to Intro]

 Marcos serves currently as global head of quantitative research and development at the Abu Dhabi Investment Authority (ADIA), one of the largest sovereign wealth funds, and is a founding board member of ADIA Lab, Abu Dhabi's center for research in data and computational sciences.
 Before ADIA, he founded True Positive Technologies LP (TPT), a firm that researches and develops investment IP.
 TPT has advised clients with a combined AUM in excess of $1 trillion, and has licensed and sold several patents to some of the largest investment funds in 8-figure dollar deals.
 Before TPT, Marcos was a partner and the first head of machine learning at AQR Capital Management.
-He also founded and led Guggenheim Partners’ Quantitative Investment Strategies business, where he managed up to $13 billion in assets, and delivered an audited risk-adjusted return (information ratio) of 2.3.
+As a senior managing director at Guggenheim Partners, he also founded and led its Quantitative Investment Strategies business, where he managed $13 billion in assets, and delivered an audited risk-adjusted return (information ratio) of 2.3.

 AWARDS